ZeeCoder/container-query/docs/syntax.md

 }
 ```

-Note that for container queries and container units to work, all elements must
-be descendants of the container.

 Using the above example, an element with the `.User__name` class will not have
 its font-size adjusted, unless it's a descendant of a container element with
 the `.User` class.